 The new Mysteries of Light, or the Luminous Mysteries, form the fourth group of the Mysteries of the Rosary.
 Looking at the life of Jesus, the Mysteries of Light fall between the Joyful and Sorrowful mysteries.
 Pope John Paul II suggested in his Letter to move the second meditation of the Joyful mysteries to Saturday and to pray the Mysteries of Light on Thursday, but he respected the "rightful freedom in personal and community prayer."
 Sometimes we pray the traditional Mysteries from Monday through Saturday and pray the new Mysteries of Light on Sunday.
 Others pray 15 Mysteries of the Rosary at one sitting, going around the Rosary beads three times, choosing 3 of the 4 Mystery groups.

-The Joyful Mysteries proclaim the joy radiating from the event of the Incarnation of Our Lord Jesus Christ.
+The Joyful Mysteries proclaim the joy radiating from the Incarnation of Our Lord Jesus Christ.

 Fruit of the Mystery: Humility

-The Second Joyful Mystery is the Visitation, recalling Mary's visit to her cousin Elizabeth (Luke 1:39-45).
+The Second Joyful Mystery is the Visitation of Mary to her cousin Elizabeth (Luke 1:39-45).

 Fruit of the Mystery: Love of Neighbor